RazorFlow/docs/src/content/php/guide/components/kpitable/kpi_table_basic.md

 <meta>
 {
-  "title": "Getting Started with KPI Group Component", "subtitle": "",
+  "title": "Getting Started with KPI Table Component", "subtitle": "",
-  "id": "kpi_group_basic",
+  "id": "php_kpi_table_basic",
   "index": 0
 }
 </meta>

-### Adding a KPI Group Component to the dashboard
+### Adding a KPI Table Component to the dashboard

-In order to add a KPI Group component to the dashboard follow these steps:
+In order to add a KPI Table component to the dashboard follow these steps:
-1. Create an instance of the `KPIGroupComponent`.
+1. Create an instance of the `KPITableComponent`.
-2. Add a KPI to the group using `addKPI` method.
+2. Add a KPI to the table using `addKPI` method.
-3. Finally add the `KPIGroupComponent` instance to the dashboard..
+3. Finally add the `KPITableComponent` instance to the dashboard..

-### Create an instance of KPIGroupComponent
+### Create an instance of KPITableComponent

 ~~~
-var kpi = new KPIGroupComponent ();
+$kpi = new KPITableComponent ();
-kpi.setCaption('Sales by region 2013');
+$kpi->setCaption('Sales by region 2013');
-kpi.setDimensions (12, 2);
+$kpi->setDimensions (12, 2);
 ~~~

 ### Adding Individual KPIs